ntwalibas/blog/_drafts/2023-10-05-introduction-to-zero-noise-extrapolation.md

 So what does it mean to say that ZNE is an estimation problem?
-Let's recall that calculating the expectation value of some observable is equivalent to computing the average of measuring the eigenvalues of the observable of interest:
+Let's recall that calculating the expectation value of some observable is equivalent to computing the average of measured eigenvalues of the observable of interest:

 {% katexmm %}
 $$